Logius-standaarden/fsc-test-suite/manager.md

 And the Service is registered to the Directory with a Contract containing a DelegatedServicePublicationGrant
 When the Peer requests an access token
 Then an access token containing the Delegator should be returned

+# Manager-GetToken-8

+Scenario: Request access token without providing the client_id in the request Given a valid contract exists with a ServiceConnectionGrant containing the Peer When the Peer requests an access token without providing the client_id in the request Then an access token request should be rejected

+# Manager-GetToken-9

+Scenario: Request access token with an invalid client_id in the request Given a valid contract exists with a ServiceConnectionGrant containing the Peer When the Peer requests an access token providing an invalid client_id in the request Then an access token request should be rejected

 # Manager-PeerInfo-1